LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 {:.reference}

 QUESTION: To tie the language we are using closer to the Activity Stream, should we rename Entity Change Notification to Entity Change Activity?
 {:.todo}

+QUESTION: Based on review of LOC activity stream and how it can be processed in its current state to allow processing to update a full cache, it brings into question whether we should recommend the RDF Patch approach.
+Removing RDF Patch will reduce complexity for the Producer and may increase accuracy of consumed data.
+See Consumer Processing for a description of the process.
+{:.todo}

 A change to Entity Metadata _MUST_{:.strong-term} be described in an _Entity Change Notification_{:.term}.
 The notification _MUST_{:.strong-term} provide information about the type of change and _SHOULD_{:.strong-term} provide links that facilitate the consumer gathering additional information from the source dataset.
 This level is sufficient to address the Notifications use case.